sci-42ver/SICP/sicp_exercise.md

 - [cond](https://docs.racket-lang.org/reference/if.html#%28form._%28%28lib._racket%2Fprivate%2Fletstx-scheme..rkt%29._cond%29%29) uses `[]`
 # exercises
 ## chapter 1
+Up to 1.28 I mistakenly use 20220522214709 (verified by viewing the saved page link colors which has the most *orange* count in my browser history.
+Its adjacent saved pages [1](https://web.archive.org/web/20220605020839/http://community.schemewiki.org/?SICP-Solutions) [2](https://web.archive.org/web/20220516112916/http://community.schemewiki.org/?SICP-Solutions) all have only the *red* link color) wiki archive instead of 20240228133955 which is latest at that time.
+To compare them, I only give one *brief* comparison after inspecting they are mostly similar in  exercise 1.6.
+And I skip comparing all pages "Last modified" before 20220522214709.
 - [Ben Bitdiddle](https://academickids.com/encyclopedia/index.php/Ben_Bitdiddle)
 - [x] 1.1, 1.2, 1.4 trivial
 - [x] 1.3